burger icon

 Couple asides: By the way, if you're on old Telstra data, don't be shocked if games hiccup-my cousin nearly chucked her phone this Tuesday.
 And-random tip-don't play on public Westfield Wi-Fi, learnt that the hard way (lost my connection in the middle of bonus spins, still hurts).

 Biometric logins and SSL are the norm, yep.
 Was worried about security at first-then realised it's all locked down as standard, so fair enough.
 Honestly, Johnnie Kash Kings just looks and feels right on any halfway recent phone or tablet I've thrown at it.
 The new FaceID login spooked me at first (I'd rather not stare at myself at 2am), but it's fast, and feels as tight as my actual banking apps.
+Just be aware, there's no visible license seal (like Curacao or MGA) on the site right now.
+While I haven't had security issues personally, playing without a clear regulator safety net means you really need to trust your gut and manage your bankroll carefully.

 Worth a quick reality check: With speedy bonus alerts whizzing through, it's wild easy to get overexcited and chase every special.
 I got burned last Friday-used a freebie on a new pokie, rinsed my balance, spent the rest of the night sulking.
 Fun, sure, but games are just that-fun.
 Responsible play reminders properly stand out, and you can't miss the Responsible Gaming hub.
 No shame in using limits.
 I do.
 Sometimes I even stick to them.